Nsk246/vehicle-price-prediction/README.md

 ## Running the Vehicle Price Prediction System
 1. Clone the repository and ensure that you have all the dependencies installed.
 2. Load the saved **gradient_boosting_model.sav** file.
-3. Run the provided notebook or script to input the vehicle features.
+3. Input features to the model
-4. The system will output the predicted price based on the provided features.
+4. The model will output the predicted price based on the provided features.

 ## Deployment
 The final model is saved as a pickle file (`gradient_boosting_model.sav`).
 The model can be loaded and used in any deployment environment, such as a Flask or Django web app.

-## Screenshots
-If applicable, include screenshots of the EDA and prediction outputs.